Obama’s immigration chiefs speak out on ‘crisis’ at southern border

 “That breaking point has arrived this week at our border,” McAleenan said during a visit to the border in El Paso, Texas.
 “CBP is facing an unprecedented humanitarian and border security crisis all along our Southwest border.”

-Fox News’ Brooke Singman and John Roberts and The Associated Press contributed to this report.
+Fox News’ Jake Gibson, Brooke Singman and John Roberts and The Associated Press contributed to this report.